 Classes (Library-sponsored classes and events are free)

-Limited weekly drop-in hours for independent project work.
+Limited weekly drop-in hours.
 During drop-in hours users may purchase supplies (at cost) from the Library.

 Mentors assist, support, and encourage community members (teens and adults) as they learn to use new equipment and develop projects.
 If you have tech skills, enthusiasm, patience and kindness, plus the ability to help out 3 hours/week, please read the details and apply!

 Workshop facilitators: do you have expertise that you want to share for a class in coding, 3D printing, or something else?
 Apply below and tell us how you’d like to participate!